Eilliw/trash-classification-public/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

+This repository contains the triton_server submodule that you can use if you wish to inference a remote model.
+In this project, a remote triton server is being used.

 ### Edge Prerequisites

 This is intended to be run on a raspberry pi running on Debian bookworm